faosorios/fastmatrix/README.md

 * Operations envolving the symmetrizer matrix, with minimum requirements of storage.
 * Ordinary least-squares (OLS) using several methods: conjugate gradients, Cholesky, QR decomposition, singular value decomposition, and the Sweep operator.
 This provides an alternative to extend the procedures available in R built-in function 'lm'.
 * Power method to compute the dominant eigenvalue and its associated eigenvector.
+* Random number generation from the multivariate normal (Gaussian) distribution
 * Rank 1 update to Cholesky factorization.
 * Ridge estimation for linear regression.
 * Routines to compute measures of multivariate skewness and kurtosis proposed by Mardia (1970).
 * Routine for the computation of the mediancenter (or geometric median) of multivariate data.
+* Routine to compute a Krylov matrix.
 * Sherman-Morrison formula.
 * Sweep operator for symmetric matrices.
 * Test for variance homogeneity of correlated variables (Harris, 1985).